gvwilson/sensibleadventures/arecibo/arecibo.md

 "we're not leaving you to die!"

 "i won't die," Black says,
-already queueing up commands they hoped they would never have to use.
+queueing up commands they hoped they would never have to use.
 The hab can sustain one person four times longer than four.
 It can keep Black alive much longer than that: if they shut down everything except the greenhouse